 Get your bathtub prepped

-Fill the bath with a few inches of lukewarm water — only their paws really need to be covered, and you’ll want to avoid submerging their belly.
+Fill the bath with a few inches of lukewarm water — only their paws really need to be covered, and you’ll want to avoid submerging their belly (especially if you want to make it out of bath time dry, too!).
 To prevent your pup from slipping and sliding around, it can help to put a nonstick mat or small towel at the base of the bath to keep them comfortably in place.
-If you want to keep them occupied, you may be interested in a treat dispensing mat for the bath — it’ll suction to the side of the tub, and you can add a smear of peanut butter for them to lick while you wash them!
-Have your shampoo, conditioner, and towels in arm’s reach, too, so that you can be as efficient as possible once your doxie is in the tub.
+Have your towels in arm’s reach, too, so that you can be as efficient as possible once your doxie is in the tub.

 Pick products with care